-Lewis Spencer Kirkpatrick was born May 15, 1901 to Dr. Elmer E. and Claudia (Spencer) Kirkpatrick.
-When he graduated from Central High School, Spencer had been part of the high school football team and debating society in addition to working in the summer as a section hand on the Colorado Midland Railroad.
+Lewis Spencer Kirkpatrick was born May 15, 1901.
+He was the first child born to Dr. Elmer E. and Claudia (Spencer) Kirkpatrick.
+He attended schools in Oklahoma City, McKinley Elementary School and later Central High School.
+According to a sketch written by his younger brother, John, about the influence of his big brother on the other children, “[Spencer] led us in practically every activity—from his riding a bicycle, roller skates, milking the cow, newspaper route, Boy Scouts of America….”
+Before he graduated in 1920, Spencer had been part of the high school football team and debating society in addition to working in the summer as a section hand on the Colorado Midland Railroad.

-In July 1930, Spencer transferred to the Coast Artillery Corps at Fort MacArthur in Los Angeles, California with the 63rd Coast Artillery as the Battery Executive Officer.
-In September 1931 he transferred to the Coast Artillery Command School at Fort Monroe, Virginia.
-In June 1932, Spencer would also marry Elizabeth “Bess” Boyer Cacy at “the Little Church around the Corner” in New York.
+In 1930, Spencer was assigned to Coast Artillery Corps at Fort MacArthur in Los Angeles, California.
+Later that year he reported to Fort Monroe in Virginia where he attended the Coastal Artillery School there.
+He also married Elizabeth “Bess” Boyer Cacy in New York on June 30, 1932.
 The couple honeymooned in Green Mountain Falls, Colorado at the Kirkpatrick family’s cabin.

-While stationed at Fort Preble, both of Spencer’s children were born.
+Also while stationed at Fort Preble, both of Spencer’s children were born.
 On November 5, 1935, Roy Spencer Kirkpatrick was born.
 Nearly three years later on May 15, 1938, Spencer and Bess had a daughter, Mary Elizabeth Kirkpatrick.
-Two months later Spencer received orders that he would be sailing for the Philippines; the family set sail together in February 1939 for the islands.
+Two months later Spencer received orders that he would be sailing for the Philippines in September 1938.
+Those orders are later amended, and the family set sail together in February 1939 for the islands.

-In February 6, 1942, Fort Drum itself began experiencing significant bombing with 100 shells hitting the “Concrete Battleship” on the first day.
+In December 1941 Spencer wrote to his wife and children that he was promoted to Lieutenant Colonel.
+That same month the Japanese began bombing the Philippine Islands after their original December 7 attack on Pearl Harbor.
+In February 6, 1942, Fort Drum itself began experiencing significant bombing with, according to one news account, 100 shells hitting the “Concrete Battleship” on the first day.
 The 200 men stationed on the fort remained through the Japanese take over in Bataan and move into Manila Bay.
 Finally on May 5, 1942, Spencer was ordered to surrender Fort Drum.
 He did so only after he and his men destroyed the equipment, rendering the fort useless for the invading Japanese Army.

 Spencer remained a prisoner of war at a Philippines internment camp until April 27, 1943 when he died of pneumonia.